d-kuester/Extract-Tears-Action-Photoshop/README.md

 In the Actions panel, click on the action to run, and hit the "Play" button at the bottom of that panel.
 The set contains only a single version of the action that will take a moment to execute.

+Result: The action generates a set of 4 new layers that look nearly black except for the extracted tear(s).
+These layers contain 4 different versions of the tear(s) that are blended together to create appropriate highlights and shadows produced by the tears.
+These can now be copied and moved inside the same Photoshop file, moved on top of an entirely different image, or stored for later use.
+When used with other images, it is recommended to tweak the blend-percentages assigned to the 4 layers to correct for differences in the lighting of both images.

 # Citations
 ---Reference to be included---